rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 *Optionally*, if the date of manufacture includes a day/month based on a calendar other than the Julian or Gregorian calendar, transcribe the date and supply the equivalent Julian or Gregorian day/month in square brackets.
 Use the sequence: day, month, year.

 <a name="5.33.352.7">5.33.352.7</a> **Multiple adjustments or additions**.
-If the date of manufacture requires more than a single adjustment or addition, provide all the supplied information within the same set of square brackets and a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) if necessary (see [5.34.36.6](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.36.6)).
+If the date of manufacture requires more than a single adjustment or addition, provide all the supplied information within the same set of square brackets.
+Make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) for the source of supplied dates (see [5.34.36.6](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.36.6)).

 ### 5.33.353 Date of manufacture supplied from reference sources